statelyai/xstate/docs/guides/events.md

 };
 ```

-As shorthand, in XState, events that only have a `type` can be represented just by their string type:
+In XState, events that only have a `type` can be represented by just their string type, as a shorthand:

 ```js
 // equivalent to { type: 'TIMER' }